AbdulazizBaHaj/technical-assessment-infinity-todo/README.md

 - **Navigation Menu:** Quick access to all your checklist groups and checklists
 - **Quick Actions:** Create new checklist groups directly from the dashboard

-## 🔒 Security Considerations

-**Note:** This project was built as a technical assessment and contains some security patterns that should be improved for production use:

-- Password hashing uses MD5 (should be upgraded to `password_hash()` with bcrypt)
-- SQL queries are not using prepared statements (vulnerable to SQL injection)
-- CSRF protection is not implemented
-- Input validation could be enhanced

-**Recommended improvements for production:**

-- Implement prepared statements for all database queries
-- Use `password_hash()` and `password_verify()` for passwords
-- Add CSRF tokens to forms
-- Implement input sanitization and validation
-- Add XSS protection
-- Use environment variables for sensitive configuration

 ## 🎯 Technical Assessment Requirements Met

 ✅ User registration and authentication